 Step 2: Add flour, sugar, baking powder, and sprinkles to a liquid measuring cup and whisk to combine.

-Step 4: Divide the batter into the prepared ramekins.
-Wipe down the sides of the ramekins and cook for 6-8 minutes or until the center is set (depending on the strength of your air fryer).
+Step 4: Divide the batter between the prepared ramekins.
+Wipe down the sides of the ramekins and cook for 6-8 minutes, or until a toothpick inserted in the center comes out clean.

-Step 5: Let the mug cake cool before adding your frosting, or leave it unfrosted.
+Step 5: Let the mug cake cool before adding frosting, or leave it as is.

 Expert Tips